Privacy Architecture

 4. Absolute Transparency: Verification Methods

-We don't ask for your blind trust.
-Our architecture is Openly Verifiable.
-Any security researcher or technical user can verify our Zero-Knowledge claims in real-time:
+We reject the requirement for blind trust.
+Our infrastructure is Architecturally Verifiable.
+Senior security auditors or technical stakeholders can validate our Zero-Knowledge protocols in real-time:

-1. Network Inspection: Open Chrome/Firefox DevTools (F12) → Network Tab.
-Perform any tool operation.
-You will see zero outgoing POST or GET requests containing your input data.
+- Network Audit: Initialize Chrome/Firefox DevTools (F12) → Network Panel.
+Execute any utility function.
+Our instrumentation confirms zero outbound POST or GET telemetry containing your sensitive input payloads.

-2. Source Audit: Our client-side logic is delivered as readable (minified but traceable) JavaScript.
-You can inspect the code to confirm the lack of exfiltration logic.
+- Instruction Set Audit: Our client-native logic is delivered as transparent (minified but traceable) JavaScript.
+You can inspect the source to verify the absolute lack of data-exfiltration logic.

 Privacy Architecture FAQ